 There is one drawback to the slot cutting bit and that is the bit leaves the end of the dado curved.
 This isn’t an issue on the rails because on the rails the dado goes all the way to each end.

 But this is an issue on the stile where the stile meets the rail.
 I could have stopped the dado right at the intersection of the rail and stile and used a chisel to square the end of the dado.
 But instead, I chose to rout the dados just slightly beyond the intersection of the rail, but not far enough to interfere with attaching the pocket hole screws.

 I’m trying to reduce the amount of plywood I use in my DIY projects, so I didn’t want to use any plywood for my door.
-Instead of using plywood for the panels I made some book-matched panels just like I did for the DIY bathroom vanity.
+Instead of using plywood for the panels I made some solid wood book-matched panels just like I did for the DIY bathroom vanity.

 To make the panels I used my bandsaw to resaw some pieces of 1×6.
 Think of resawing as splitting a piece of wood lengthwise and then opening it like a book.
 After resawing I was left with pieces that were about 3/8” thick.

 I used my thickness planer mounted in my flip-top workbench cart to plane the panel sections until they easily fit in the dadoes.
 Then I glued two sections to form the panels.
 When the glue was dry I cut the panels to fit the openings in the frames.